Sabinkthapa/SOCIAL-NETWORK-API/readme.md

   ## Notes

-- expressjs: Express.js is a minimal and flexible web application framework for Node.js.
+- Expressjs: Express.js is a minimal and flexible web application framework for Node.js.
 It uses middleware to perform various tasks during the request/response cycle and more.
 Also simple way to define the routes for the application is possible through this framework.
 Also it support the HTTP methods like GET, POST, PUT , DELETE which makes it easy to handle the various requests
 - MongoDB Compass: MongoDB Compass is a powerful GUI for querying, aggregating, and analyzing your MongoDB data in a visual environment.
 Compass is free to use and source available, and can be run on macOS, Windows, and Linux.
 - seeding: Seeding refers to populating the database with a predefined data.It is used in the testing phase in a project